chubaquelo/google-homepage/README.md

-Just working on the google website modification project for Microverse couse!
+Just working on the google website modification project for Microverse course!